 The kitchen is the heart of the home.
 Make sure this space is well lit, uncluttered, and most importantly has immaculate surfaces.

-To make your kitchen seem more spacious, keep appliances like the coffee machine and toaster oven away and out of sight.
+Make you kitchen appear larger.
+Keep appliances like the coffee machine and toaster oven out of sight.
 Add a visually appealing centerpiece like a bowl of fruit or flowers for a touch of color.
+Small details are crucial to help you sell your home.

-Although we live in the digital age where everyone thinks they can become an expert on anything by turning to the internet for “how to” articles and blog posts, working with a professional agent can take a lot of heavy lifting off your shoulders, get you the best price possible, and get your home off the market sooner.
+We live in the digital age where everyone thinks they can become an expert on anything by turning to google.
+Working with a professional agent can take a lot of heavy lifting off your shoulders, get you the best price possible, and get your home off the market sooner.
 A real professional will know your local market like the back of their hand.
 They know exactly when your home should be listed and what it should be listed for.

 It is important to know exactly what you can afford before you begin to house hunt.
 Redfin has an easy-to-use home affordability calculator that factors in your car payments, credit card minimum payments, students loans, income and down payment.
 Establishing a price range will narrow down your choices and make the search that much easier and less stressful.